We’re holding Big Tech accountable for its role in fossil fuel production

 ENABLED EMISSIONS

-Fossil fuel companies rely on AI, IoT, and cloud computing as a “game changer” to stay competitive in the era of cheap renewable energy.
+Fossil fuel companies rely on AI, IoT, and cloud computing as a “game changer” to find and extract more oil and gas, more efficiently & cheaply.

 This drives massive enabled emissions—additional emissions resulting from increased fossil fuel production only made possible by advanced tech.